TonySac/Ender3NG-Config/README.md

 # Klipper Config for my Ender 3 NG

+⚠️ Depricated ⚠️ As of Sept 2024 I no longer have this project printer.

 Current working Klipper config for my Ender 3 NG.
 Working as in I'm still working on it but it also works.

 > See the Ender 3 NG project on [printables](https://www.printables.com/model/469280-ender-3-ng-corexy-beta).